leonskidev/ahh-ts/README.md

 };
 ```

-As you can see, the most convoluted part is dealing with errors, which the rest
+As you can see, the most convoluted part is dealing with errors, which we need
-of TS throws for us to catch.
-And that's all **Ahh** does, fill in those gaps to
+to explicitly catch.
+And that's all **Ahh** does, fill in those gaps to make
-make this much easier:
+this much easier:

 ```ts
 import { Option, Result, O, R } from "./mod.ts";